Indrakens/create-your-own-pizza/README.md

 ## RESOURCES
 * w3schools - used to reference Python structure
 * Youtube - use it every day while coding to help understand different outlooks in coding.
+## ACKNOWLEDGMENT
+Graeme Taylor - my mentor who provided me with great feedback and guidance at the inception of this project.
+Alan Bushell - our teacher, always a great mentor during stand-up.
+And who helped insure me to get true this project.